Tango & Cash poster

 The inciting incident occurs at 12 minutes when Tango and Cash are framed for murder when a federal agent is killed during what appears to be their drug deal.
 Both are arrested and their reputations destroyed..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Convicted and sentenced to prison, Tango and Cash make the choice to work together to survive and prove their innocence.
+This reveals the protagonist's commitment to Convicted and sentenced to prison, Tango and Cash make the choice to work together to survive and prove their innocence.
 They enter a deadly new world where Perret controls everything., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 48% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Tango and Cash successfully escape from prison in spectacular fashion.
 False victory: they're free, but now fugitives with no evidence and everyone hunting them., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 77 minutes (74% through) represents the emotional nadir.
 Here, Kiki is kidnapped by Perret.
-The partnership seems to have cost them everything: their careers are destroyed, they're wanted criminals, and now an innocent woman will die because of their investigation., reveals the protagonist at their lowest point.
+The partnership seems to have cost them everything: their careers are destroyed, they're wanted criminals, and now an innocent woman will die because of their investigation., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 80% of the runtime.
 Armed with the full truth about Perret's operation and complete trust in each other, Tango and Cash synthesize their skills.
 They gear up and storm Perret's fortress as a unified force., demonstrating the transformation achieved throughout the journey.